thunderseethe/thunderseethe.github.io/content/posts/whats-in-a-module.md

 * These are all Weak module systems
   * Limits parallelism
   * Relies on implicit interfaces exported by dependency
-    * Whenever a dependency changes it's interface your module breaks
+    * Whenever a dependency changes its interface your module breaks

 * SML/OCaml modules are Strong modules
   * Module interfaces are explicit